snogge/docker-emacs/templates/README.md

   tools such as [Cask](https://cask.readthedocs.io), [git](https://git-scm.com) and [Python](https://www.python.org).
 - The `-alpine` variants (~200MB) follow the same logic as the main images but are based on [Alpine Linux](https://alpinelinux.org).
+- The `-ci` and `-alpine-ci` variants are based on the main and `'alpine' images respectively.
+They add some basic tools to make CI easier, e.g. bash, bzip2, git, make, and tar.

 # Tags